 Each woman brought her food history to the Shaker communities, and, since Shakers were perfectionists, they brought out the best in each dish.
 Cranberries, corn, potatoes, tomatoes, vanilla, oranges, lemons and other new foods were used.

 Most early American settlers came with Northern European tastes after having lived on farms for a generation or two.
 When they became Shakers, they still cooked simple, hearty, working farmers' foods.
-Even cooking with the herbs they raised did not change their homespun cookery.

 "When people became Shakers they brought everything they had with them ... mainly English country cooking," Margo Miller said.
 "They had wonderful dairy, eggs and meat.
 I guess they must have baked; everyone baked back then.
 And they were feeding a couple of hundred people a day, but it was good plain cooking."